-You can always base yourself in a city and do day trips to other nearby towns, just like these day trips from Munich.
+You can also base yourself in the city and do day trips to other nearby towns, just like these day trips from Munich.

 If it’s smaller towns and villages that appeal to you, there are endless choices.
 Why not consider including these German towns in your itinerary?

 - Garmisch-Partenkirchen – Regarded as the most famous town of the Bavarian Alps, GaPa is situated at the foot of Germany’s highest mountain, Zugspitze.
 It’s a popular holiday resort all year round.